griffindavidson/llm-web-gui/README.md

 3. Add .env with the entry `MODEL='<model name here>'`
 4. Run `npm install`
 5. Run `node app.js`
+6. On a web browser, navigate to `https://localhost:3000`

 ## Other Tidbits